 Sometimes, accidents happen.
 No matter what happened, whether you chipped your tooth biting something too hard for your teeth or you have a toothache that won’t go away, you likely need to visit the dentist.
-Scenarios like these call for an emergency visit to the dentist’s office.
+Scenarios like these call for an emergency visit to Tatum Dentistry.
 However, you might not be sure whether or not your problem calls for an emergency appointment.
 Here are five common reasons for emergency dentistry.

 You’ve Knocked Your Tooth Out

 If you’ve somehow managed to knock your tooth out, this calls for immediate action.
 A knocked out tooth is not only a cosmetic issue, but it may also lead to pain, inflammation, and infection.
 Sometimes, if a tooth is intact, it may also be able to be reattached.
-If you experience any adult tooth loss, take care to call for emergency dentistry in Alexandria, VA.
+If you experience any adult tooth loss, take care to call for Emergency Dentistry Charleston SC.

 Something’s Stuck in Your Teeth